 Please also check the University of Twente template which can be opened or downloaded at the right side of this screen.

 ZonMW, the Netherlands Organisation for Health Research and Development, promotes health research and innovation.
 ZonMW stimulates re-use of existing datasets and accessibility of new data sets.
-Checklists for writing a Data Management Plan or a Data Paragraph (in Dutch) can be found at their website in the report “Data: Digitale Diamanten” (2013).
-However, since March 2017 a new guideline have been published by ZonMW which may be preferred choice now: ‘Instructions for composing a ZonMw data management plan (Dutch / English version).
+Guidance on writing a Data Management Plan or a Data Paragraph (in Dutch/English) can be found at their website and the ZonMw format data management plan.

 The policy of KNAW, the Royal Netherlands Academy of Arts and Sciences, focuses on open access and digital preservation of research data.
 Research proposals should include a “data paragraph” containing information on data management.